cloudnativetrainings/trainings/k8s/fundamentals/kubernetes_basics/04_multi-container-pod.md

 In this training we will work with a Pod containing 2 containers.

-## 1. Create a file called `multi-container-pod.yaml` with the following content
+## 1. Create the file multi-container-pod.yaml

 ```yaml
 apiVersion: v1